 Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic performance.

 Learning disorders are quite different from intellectual disability (previously called mental retardation) and occur in children with normal or even high intellectual function.
 Learning disorders affect only certain functions, whereas in children with intellectual disability, difficulties affect cognitive functions broadly.
-Three common types of learning disorders are

 Although the causes of learning disorders are not fully understood, they include abnormalities in the basic processes involved in understanding or in using spoken or written language or numerical and spatial reasoning.